-Entering through the front gates it's exactly that, a beautifully restored early settler's house with a gorgeous flower bed running off the back deck, filled with all the cottage plants you can imagine.
-Susie collects seeds from previous seasons, sowing them in Spring.
-Even she is not sure what and where they will pop up!
-Through the Peppy trees, you can spot a few possum homes, bird nesting huts, feeders, and ponds, a delight for all the many critters.

-A long, retained flower bed stretches the backyard, filled
+Entering through the front gates it's exactly that, a beautifully restored early settler's house with a gorgeous flower Gardening Tip for December: bed running off the back deck, filled with all the cottage Help pots in plants to stay cool during the hot, dry plants you can imagine.
+Susie collects seeds from previous summer months.
+Potted plants, especially in terracotta seasons, sowing them in Spring.
+Even she is not sure what pots, are vulnerable to overheating.
+Lightly mulch and, and where they will pop up!
+Through the Peppy trees, you where possible, position them out of hot western sunshine. can spot a few possum homes, bird nesting huts, feeders, Remember, standing pots in saucers of water encourages and ponds, a delight for all the many critters. root rot and mosquito breeding!
+Stand instead in saucers filled with sand and keep the sand moist, ensuring roots A long, retained flower bed stretches the backyard, filled stay cool and plants remain healthy.